 When and where College activities are in locales other than a WNCC Campus, WNCC event coordinators, sponsors, chaperones or other College representative, responsible for the supervision of participants in said events are directly responsible for acquiring appropriate tornado shelter information in advance, leading the participants to the most appropriate shelter, and caring for participants while in the shelter during the tornado event, until the event has ended.

-When the "ALL CLEAR" is given all persons may resume their normal activities and classes.
+When the "ALL CLEAR" is given (when a tornado warning expires) all persons may resume their normal activities and classes.

 Taking Shelter